 The second group consists of those respondents who rely heavily on the use of the case study method in the classroom for their research.
 79 per cent of respondents in this group declare that the use of case studies in the classroom enables them to define better their research questions, while 86 per cent believe that it helps them to explain concepts more clearly.
 Indeed, a substantial percentage of the members of this group (24 per cent) do further fieldwork after having used a case study in the classroom.
 Importantly, they display a certain degree of enthusiasm for links associated with theoretical questions.
 Over half the members of the group re-employ theoretical considerations derived from their case studies in their research articles and vice-versa: 43 per cent re-use theoretical considerations derived from their case studies in their articles, while 55 per cent re-use theoretical elements from their articles in their case studies.
 It is the members of this group – which we have called the “Dialoguers” – who focus most consistently on the epistemological value and role of the case study method.
 Case studies are not simply a reservoir of elements that can be re-used in a research paper, but tools for encouraging a scientifically fertile dialogue with students; they are, in other words, tools for producing new knowledge.
 For example and referring back to our qualitative evidence, one such researcher commented: “Each time we write an article, it is a continuation of the use of our cases in class.
 We go further than the cases.”

 Our quantitative evidence identifies a third group of teacher-researchers.
 This group largely ignores any direct links between their research and the use of the case study method in the classroom.
 Only 14 per cent of this group considered that case studies can be directly used in the classroom to clarify various research concepts, compared to 42 per cent for the sample as a whole.
 They focused almost exclusively on other links: the selection of the conclusions of an article or extracts from interviews in a case study (53 per cent and 43 per cent, respectively); the selection of the conclusions of an article in the case study teaching note (61 per cent); the selection in an article of descriptive elements taken from the case study (41 per cent); but in each case without any further development of the item selected.
 We have called this group the “Recyclers.”
 They are the teacher-researchers who do not use the case study as a developmental tool, but are content to re-use certain elements from it without modification.
 Thus the descriptive term “recycling” is applied here to refer to something tangible in terms of either data or elements used in the writing of case studies, teaching notes and articles.
 Recycling consists in taking an element from an article and re-using it in a case study, or vice-versa.
-Our evidence shows that even these links are useless frequently, on average, than the sample as a whole.
+Our evidence shows that even these links are used less frequently, on average, than the sample as a whole.
 It is only in their re-use of conclusions from their articles in their case studies and teaching notes that they exceed, very slightly (and, even then, not significantly) the average for the sample as a whole (respectively 50 per cent and 59 per cent for these two types of links).